AdaCore/gnatstudio/docs/users_guide/mdi.rst

 (virtual desktops, different window decoration depending on the window's type, transparent windows, multiple screens, ...).

-.. index:: menus; window --> floating
+.. index:: menu; window --> floating

 GPS is fully compatible with this behavior, since windows can also be **floating windows**.
-Any window that is currently embedded in the MDI can be made floating at any time, simply by selecting the window and then selecting the menu :menuselection:`Window->Floating`.
+Any window that is currently embedded in the MDI can be made floating at any time, simply by selecting the window and then selecting the menu :menuselection:`Window --> Floating`.
 The window will then be detached, and can be moved anywhere on your screen, even outside of GPS's main window.

 There are two ways to put a floating window back under control of GPS.
-The more general method is to select the window through its title in the menu :menuselection:`Window`, and then unselect :menuselection:`Window->Floating`.
+The more general method is to select the window through its title in the menu :menuselection:`Window`, and then unselect :menuselection:`Window --> Floating`.

 .. index:: preferences; windows --> destroy floats

-The second method assumes that the preference :guilabel:`Destroy Floats` in the menu :menuselection:`Edit->Preferences` has been set to false.
+The second method assumes that the preference :guilabel:`Destroy Floats` in the menu :menuselection:`Edit --> Preferences` has been set to false.
 Then, you can simply close the floating window by clicking in the appropriate title bar button, and the window will be put back in GPS.
 If you actually want to close it, you need to click once again on the cross button in its title bar.